aws-samples/serverless-pdf-chat/README.md

 ### Amazon Bedrock setup

-This application can be used with a variety of Amazon Bedrock foundation models (FMs).
+This application can be used with a variety of Amazon Bedrock models.
 See [Supported models in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html#models-supported) for a complete list.

 By default, this application uses **Titan Embeddings G1 - Text** to generate embeddings and **Anthropic Claude v3 Sonnet** for responses.